ssdeanx/DeanmachinesAI/README.md

 - Turso Database for persistent agent memory
 - LangSmith for observability and tracing
 - Pinecone for vector database functionality
+- Exa API for advanced web search

 ## 🚀 Getting Started

 ### Prerequisites

 - Node.js 18+
-- API keys for Google AI, Turso, and other services
+- API keys for Google AI, Turso, Exa, and other services

 ### Installation